Understanding CoS Forwarding Classes

 Forwarding classes group traffic and assign the traffic to output queues.
 Each forwarding class is mapped to an output queue.
 Classification maps incoming traffic to forwarding classes based on the code point bits in the packet or frame header.
 Forwarding class to queue mapping defines the output queue used for the traffic classified into a forwarding class.

-Except on NFX Series devices, a classifier must associate each packet with one of the following four (QFX10000 switches) or five (other switches) default forwarding classes or with a user-configured forwarding class to assign an output queue to the packet:
+A classifier must associate each packet with one of the following default forwarding classes or with a user-configured forwarding class to assign an output queue to the packet:

 fcoe—Guaranteed delivery for Fibre Channel over Ethernet (FCoE) traffic.